Full-Time Licensed Clinical Supervisor for Solano Region

-The Assistant Director for Solano Region is an energetic, collaborative and results-oriented leader who will manage My First Place – a supported housing program for 18-24-year-old transition-age foster youth – in Solano County.
+The Licensed Clinical Supervisor for Solano Region is an energetic, collaborative and results-oriented leader who will manage My First Place – a supported housing program for 18-24-year-old transition-age foster youth – in Solano County.
 The Assistant Director will also oversee the Transition Age Youth (TAY) Program for dually diagnosed youth, and the Independent Living Skills Program (ILSP) which includes the First Foundation Program.

-The Assistant Director for Solano Region is responsible for overseeing all Solano County programs and ensuring effective staff supervision and program implementation according to First Place established policies and procedures.
-The Assistant Director for Solano Region will monitor outcomes, safeguard retention of youth in housing, mediate youth conflicts and supervise the ILSP Supervisor and direct-service staff.
+The supervisor for Solano Region is responsible for overseeing all Solano County programs and ensuring effective staff supervision and program implementation according to First Place established policies and procedures.
+The supervisor for Solano Region will monitor outcomes, safeguard retention of youth in housing, mediate youth conflicts and supervise the ILSP Supervisor and direct-service staff.

-The Assistant Director for Solano Region reports to the Director of Programs.
+The supervisor for Solano Region reports to the Director of Programs.
 This position requires an educated professional whose passion for First Place’s vision is matched with energetic leadership, sound judgment in the face of complex challenges, and a proven track record of managing direct-service teams.

 • Hire, train, develop and supervise a team of direct-service staff that may include the ILSP Supervisor, Youth Advocate(s), Education and Employment Specialists, the Program Specialist and Peer Educator(s), among others.
 Lead team members in setting personal and program-wide work goals and in maintaining accountability for goal achievement.
 Facilitate regular weekly regional program staff meetings.
 Provide regular supervision and ensure that staff are resourced with individual professional development plans.
 Conduct annual reviews of direct reports.